-- New hires or current employees who experienced a recent qualifying life event may enroll in a DCAP account for the current plan year provided eligibility and enrollment requirements are met.
+New hires or current employees who experience a recent qualifying life event may enroll in a DCAP account for the current plan year provided eligibility and enrollment requirements are met.

 Upon leave of absence, layoff, or termination of employment, you can no longer participate in DCAP.
 Only bills for services incurred prior to your leave of absence, layoff, or termination date can be submitted for reimbursement.

 |US Mail Address||

-UPS or FedEx Address
+UPS or FedEx Address Only

-PO Box 6044
+PO Box 53250

 Bellevue, WA 98015-3250